 Marco's Post on Google +

-Intellectuals have a resposibility to educate the public.
-However, @EconRivera does the exact opposite in the chart she shares, attached, purporting to show how the US capitalist imperalists are actually taking money from Puerto Rico.
+Intellectuals have a responsibility to educate the public.
+However, @EconRivera does the exact opposite in the chart she shares, attached, purporting to show how the US capitalist imperialists are taking money from Puerto Rico.

 The entire 2nd half is composed of blatant lies.

 "Importaciones de Mercancia" refers to $22.6B in purchases that Puerto Ricans make with their income.
 Commerce is trade...you are exchanging your money for some good, such as computers, software, chickens, rice...whatever.
 You cannot use that in the same mathematical column as the stuff that is in the 1st half of the chart.
 A Pell grant check does not trade.
 The federal government is giving you a check so you can buy stuff, education in this case.
 Section 8 is not a trade.
 The federal government is giving you a check so you can buy stuff, housing in that case.
 And so on.
 What the chart tries to do is lull you into thinking that the money you use to purchase is being taken from you.
 This is false.

 Let's move on.
 The "Rendimientos de Capital" mixes two very different numbers: One are "megatiendas", such as Wal-Mart, and the profits they make here.
 Shouldn't that be in the "Importaciones" category already?
 It probably is...I can only assume this is a mistake, but a small one.
 It does not matter.
 The real stunner is "fabricas", or the manufacturing plants, mostly in this case biopharmaceutical plants. $34B of extracted capital!
 Wow!
 Now, where does that money come from.
 It is the magic of transfer pricing, and I'll try to make this simple: